InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/test/simulate-parachains.md

 To add the parachain collator binary to the working folder:

-1. Navigate to the root directory of `infrablockspace-sdk` and enter the following command:
+1. Navigate to the root directory of `infrablockchain-substrate` and enter the following command:

    ```bash
    cargo build --release -bin parachain-template-node-